AtlasOfLivingAustralia/name-preprocessing/PROCESSING.md

 There are a lot of data files in various different forms used to act as sources for the ALA taxonomy.
 These used to be handled by a massive swirl of Talend jobs.
-However, the jobs were too complicated, too hard to repurposem hard to partition and version and Talend has difficulties with iterative processing.
+However, the jobs were too complicated, too hard to repurpose, hard to partition and version and Talend has difficulties with iterative processing.

 So, this is a port of the various Talend jobs into Python, to make them  more accessible.